rayference/joseki/README.md

 the need to collect, document and trace, integrate and modify *popular* thermophysical profiles.
 As such, its features evolve in close relationship to those of *Eradiate*.

+## About

+Joseki is written and maintained by [Yvan Nollet](https://github.com/nollety).

+Development is supported by [Rayference](https://www.rayference.eu).

+Joseki is a component of the [Eradiate radiative transfer model](https://www.eradiate.eu/site/).